MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ### -Path
 Specifies the path and file name of the new module manifest.
-Enter a path and file name with a .psd1 file name extension, such as "$pshome\Modules\MyModule\MyModule.psd1".
+Enter a path and file name with a .psd1 file name extension, such as $pshome\Modules\MyModule\MyModule.psd1.
 This parameter is required.

-If you specify the path to an existing file, New-ModuleManifest replaces the file without warning unless the file has the read-only attribute.
+If you specify the path of an existing file, New-ModuleManifest replaces the file without warning unless the file has the read-only attribute.

 The manifest should be located in the module's directory, and the manifest file name should be the same as the module directory name, but with a .psd1 file name extension.

-Note: You cannot use variables, such as $pshome or $home, in response to a prompt for a Path parameter value.
+You cannot use variables, such as $pshome or $home, in response to a prompt for a Path parameter value.
 To use a variable, include the Path parameter in the command.

 ```yaml